eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 # Introduction
 Since version 1.5 SUMO supports simulation of demand responsive transport (DRT) via the taxi device.
-This allows a fleet of taxis to service customer requests based on a configurable dispatch algorithm
+This allows a fleet of taxis to service customer requests based on a configurable dispatch algorithm.

+!!! note
+    While the taxi capabilities are under development, their status can be checked via Issue #6418.

 # Equipping vehicles
 A vehicle can be equipped with an Taxi device to make it part of the taxi fleet.